federated-data-sharing/common-api-examples/README.md

 ## Overview

-The Federated Data Sharing provides a set of APIs to query metadata, select data an perform computation on data held remotely.
+The Federated Data Sharing provides a set of APIs to query metadata, select data and perform computation on data held remotely.
 This is intended to support a cycle where you can:

-- get field-level detail of remote data
+- get field-level type and content metadata for remote data
 - define a selection (pick fields) or filter (pick rows) you want to analyse
 - execute some computation on the selection